 Are those bifocals and reading glasses getting on your very last nerve?
 Virginia Eye Consultants has the solution for you!
 Intraocular lens implants (IOLs) can improve a range of vision conditions and have you seeing much more clearly, without heavy reliance on corrective eyewear.
 IOLs are typically placed during cataract surgery procedures, and they can often serve as alternatives for patients who may not be candidates for laser vision correction.

-Below, you will find helpful descriptions of the many advanced intraocular lenses we offer.
+Below, you will find helpful descriptions of the many advanced intraocular lenses our eye care team in Virginia Beach offers.
 If you have questions, or if you would like to schedule a consultation to learn more about our options, please contact us today.

 Multifocal intraocular lenses can provide clearer focus at a range of distances.
 Some of the multifocal IOLs available include: